How To Break The Glass Ceiling In 4 Easy Steps

-In this article we look at another issue that stems from the same underlying problem of gender discrimination – the glass ceiling.
+In this article, we look at another issue that stems from the same underlying problem of gender discrimination – the glass ceiling.
 This term has been in existence for over forty years and essentially refers to an invisible barrier that prevents women from rising to the top in a corporate environment.
-The sheer scale of the problem is evidenced from the fact that the glass ceiling shows no sign of improvement after decades of concerted efforts from various quarters.
+The sheer scale of the problem is evidenced by the fact that the glass ceiling shows no sign of improvement after decades of concerted efforts from various quarters.

 Although discrimination exists at all levels, the glass ceiling is especially evident at the very top and women continue to be under-represented in CxO level positions as well as board positions.
-This makes it even harder to implement top down solutions.
+This makes it even harder to implement top-down solutions.
 In Europe for example, only about 20% of Non-Executive Directors in listed companies are women and the European Commission has set itself a target quota of at least 40% by 2020.

 Figures just released from Cranfield University describe a “woeful situation” in a significant drop for women occupying FTSE 250 Board positions and numbers remaining the same for FTSE 100 companies.

 The lack of available talent is one reason often given for not appointing women to the board or other top leadership positions.
 However, what is much more likely is that companies are simply not looking or trying hard enough.
 Many senior level positions are not advertised and are filled through an “old boys network” from the current male leadership making it harder for women to break in.

 There have been various initiatives to address the problem.
 For example, there are a number of talent pools of qualified women board members, both in Europe and the UK.
 Companies can tap into these pools and select candidates based on the required skill set.
 Recruitment firms can play an important role here as they inevitably have access to a vast pool of qualified candidates.

 The internet of things

 IoT refers to the billions of small connected devices that we see all around us such as internet routers, photocopiers,